Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 The Monofocal IOL is the most common lens used during cataract surgery, as it is typically covered by insurance.
 The main disadvantage of traditional monofocal lenses is their limited range of vision, resulting in the need for glasses after surgery.

-However, there are newer versions of the monofocal lens that allow viewing far away, intermediate and near objects.
+However, there are newer versions of the monofocal lens that allow viewing far away, intermediate and near objects, or precise customization of the lens focus.
 These premium monofocal lenses are designed to provide enhanced vision outcomes that were not previously possible with traditional monofocal lenses.
+While not strictly considered monofocals, they do use the same basic mechanism, with additional enhancements for better visual outcomes.

 Extended Depth of Focus IOLs (EDOFs)

 These new extended depth of focus (EDOF) IOLs are a variant of monofocal IOLs which could allow satisfactory vision without the need for eyeglasses.
-EDOF lenses were FDA approved in 2016, so these are new IOL’s.
+EDOF lenses were FDA approved in 2016, with several options on the market, including the Vivity lens.

 Accommodating IOLs